aidoha/aidoha/README.md

 <!-- - 🔭 I’m currently working on  -->
 - 🌱 I’m currently learning things related to AI
-- 💬 Ask me about Javascript and React
+- 💬 Ask me about Javascript, React or anything related to web development
 - 📫 How to reach me: aidyn.ibrv@gmail.com